Glacier Loss Day: Method

 An early Glacier Loss Day means that the potential for further mass loss of a glacier is much higher.
 At Hintereisferner the low winter accumulation and the early start of the ablation season defined the early GLD and gave way to a long and extensive ice ablation period.
 Mass loss was therefore 5 times higher than in the 2 preceding years.

 Scope

 So far, Hintereisferner is the only glacier for which GLD has been identified for several consecutive years.
 However, scientist are confident that with ongoing developments in modelling approaches and improvements in glaciological and geodetic measurements GLD can be studied for other glaciers soon.

 The GLD can be calculated not only for individual glaciers but also for a whole region, e.g. the Swiss Alps.
-A global GLD is not meaningful because of the different ablation periods in the northern and southern hemispheres.